mui/material-ui/docs/src/pages/company/careers/developer-advocate.md

 ### What you'll do on a day-to-day basis

 - You will compose blog posts.
 You will be writing tutorials and other technical blog posts.
-- You will participate and Speak at events and online live streams.
-You will speak about Material-UI related topics on live streams and in-person events.
+- You will participate in and speak at events, and online live-streams.
-- You will create technical videos.
-You will create video tutorials, demos, and additional videos for the Material-UI YouTube channel.
+- You will create technical videos, video tutorials, demos, and additional videos for the Material-UI YouTube channel.
 - You will build apps, examples, and improve the documentation where needed.
-- You will give feedback to product management, to influence the roadmap of the products based on developers' needs.
+- You will give feedback to product management, to influence the product roadmaps based on developers' needs.

 ## About you